Intermesh/groupoffice-docs/install/extras.rst

 For more information about Fail2ban and the configuration of it visit https://www.fail2ban.org

 .. note:: This works from 6.3.62 and up.

+.. note:: If you use the Group-Office mailserver then also enable the sasl, dovecot and postfix filters.